cdluminate/tasque/README.md

 powerloss.
 6. Users can assign text annotations with the tasks in database.
 7. Requires no configuration and can be used out-of-box.

-Tasque is written by the author for scheduling batches of machine learning experiments (e.g. caffe, pytorch, tensorflow).

 ## Example